China's Olympics COVID measures test residents' patience

 All 2 million residents in Fengtai district, where half of the cases in Beijing have been found, are being tested for the third time since last weekend.
 Some areas of the district have been locked down, with residents not allowed to leave their housing complex or neighborhood.

-About 90 people wrote comments on the government’s post about the testing, mostly making complaints.
+An official announcement of the testing on social media late Tuesday drew about 90 comments, mostly critical.
 Some said the frequent testing wastes resources, disrupts work and daily life, and burdens health care workers and community officials.

+The mass testing is conducted in groups of 10 people.
+One of the people holds a container, and a health worker takes samples from each of the 10 people and drops the swabs into the same container.
+They are tested together, and if the result come back positive, than each of the 10 people is tested individually.

+“I have gotten used to it,” said Tang Yupeng, a restaurant worker who was being tested in Dongcheng district.
+“I took my last test two days ago, and it caught us off guard, but this time we received notice beforehand so it’s ok.”

 China’s government has stuck to a zero-COVID approach, even as others have loosened restrictions on movement.
 Authorities snuff out any outbreak, no matter how small, with lockdowns, mass testing and travel restrictions.
 The policy has kept the number of cases and deaths relatively low in China but makes it challenging for the government to exit that strategy.